SeaTable is a powerful tool that lets you organize your data all by yourself. However, it is at its best when you work together in a team.

 All members of a group have access to a group base.
-As group owner, you manage the group and its members.
-Using different roles, you assign the members their access rights - and revoke them just as quickly.
-You can create a new group using the New Group button under your bases.
+As the group owner, you manage the group and its members.
+You assign access rights to the members via different roles - and revoke them just as quickly.
+You create a new group via the New group button under your bases.

 Bases can be shared not only with other SeaTable users.
-You can also share bases with third parties via an external share.
-An external link, which you can provide with a password and/or an expiration date, gives read access to the shared base to anyone who knows the link.
-You create an external link - like an internal release - by means of Release in the advanced functions of a Base.
+You can also make Bases available to third parties via an external share.
+An external link, which you can set with a password and/or an expiration date, gives all persons with knowledge of the link read access to the shared base.
+You create an external link - like an internal share - via Share in the advanced functions of a base.

-To keep discussions where they belong, you can comment each table entry.
-A right-click on an entry in the table view is sufficient.
-Group members and other people with access to Base will be informed about the comments and can reply.
-In this way, the entire discussion on a topic remains compact and directly in Base.
-Searching for a discussion in old e-mails, in a chat or in a log is a thing of the past.
+To keep discussions where they belong, you can comment on any table entry.
+Just right-click on an entry in the table view.
+Group members and others with access to Base are notified of the comments and can respond.
+This keeps the entire discussion on a topic right in Base.
+Searching for a discussion in old emails, chat or log is a thing of the past.